extra-p/extrap-gpr/README.md

 * MiniFE: `python noise_analysis.py --cube /work/scratch/mr52jiti/data/minife/ --name minife`
 * Quicksilver: `python noise_analysis.py --cube /work/scratch/mr52jiti/data/quicksilver/ --name quicksilver`

-## Run the evaluation tool for the synthetic evaluation:
+#### Synthetic Evaluation:

 Navigate to the folder, the analysis you want to reproduce, e.g., `cd 2_parameters/1_noise/`.
+Then follow the below steps.

+Steps:

 1. `./run_analysis.sh` to run the analysis in parallel on a cluster.
 2. `./process.sh` to run the postprocessing after all jobs have finished.